On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices: Abstract

 \section{Abstract}

-Let $U^N = (U_1^N\etc U^N_p)$ be a d-tuple of $N\times N$ independent Haar unitary matrices and $Z^{NM}$ be any family of deterministic matrices in $\M_N(\C)\otimes \M_M(\C)$.
+Let $U^N = (U_1^N\etc U^N_p)$ be a $p$-tuple of $N\times N$ independent Haar unitary matrices and $Z^{NM}$ be any family of deterministic matrices in $\M_N(\C)\otimes \M_M(\C)$.
 Let $P$ be a self-adjoint non-commutative polynomial.
 In \cite{voichaar}, Voiculescu showed that the empirical measure of the eigenvalues of this polynomial evaluated in Haar unitary matrices and deterministic matrices converges towards a deterministic measure defined thanks to free probability theory.
-Let now $f$ be a smooth function, the main technical result of this paper is a precise bound of the difference between the expectation of
+Now, let $f$ be a smooth function.
+The main technical result of this paper is a precise bound of the difference between the expectation of

 and its limit when $N$ goes to infinity.
-If $f$ is seven times differentiable, we show that it is bounded by $M^2 \norm{f}_{\mathcal{C}^7} N^{-2}$.
+If $f$ is seven times differentiable, we show that it is bounded by $M^2 \norm{f}_{\mathcal{C}^6} \ln^2(N)\times N^{-2}$.
 As a corollary we obtain a new proof with quantitative bounds of a result of Collins and Male which gives sufficient conditions for the operator norm of a polynomial evaluated in Haar unitary matrices and deterministic matrices to converge almost surely towards its free limit.
-Actually we show that if $U^N$ and $Y^{M_N}$ are independent and $M_N = o(N^{1/3})$, then almost surely, the norm of any polynomial in $(U^N\otimes I_{M_N}, I_N\otimes Y^{M_N})$ converges almost surely towards its free limit.
-Those results were obtained by adapting the method used in \cite{GUEcase}.
+Our result also holds in much greater generality.
+For instance, it allows to prove that if $U^N$ and $Y^{M_N}$ are independent and $M_N=o(N^{1/3}\ln^{-2/3}(N))$, then the norm of any polynomial in $(U^N\otimes I_{M_N}, I_N\otimes Y^{M_N})$ converges almost surely towards its free limit.
+Previous results required that $M=M_N$ is constant.